Presented at 8:00am in Governors Square 15 on Wednesday, November 17, 2021.#34414

 Accessible Educational Materials, Faculty Development & Support, Uncategorized, Web/Media Access

-Rachele is gender non-binary and uses the pronouns she/her.
+Rachele is gender non-binary and uses the pronouns she/they.

 Rachele believes in information integrity and accessibility for all through inclusive design principles.
 As a front-end developer for two decades, she learned web standards and coding best practices.
 Now, she uses that knowledge as an accessibility engineer for TPGi.
 She earned her Master of Science degree in Information Studies from the University of Texas at Austin School of Information with a specialization in user experience design, including support work for making systems work for people with disabilities.

-Rachele enjoys working remotely from her home in Austin, Texas, and spending time with her partner and two cats.
+Rachele enjoys working remotely from her home in Austin, Texas, and spending time with her partner and four cats.